How to manipulate DOM using a service worker

 }

-The first line of code will check if a service worker is supported on the browser; using the if statement, it will check if the ServiceWorker exists in the browser navigator object (A navigator is an object in javascript that represents the browser and information about it) if it exists, it will register the service worker using a method called “Register” in that method, we will pass an argument, “sw.js” which is the Javascript file we created.
-Next, we will create a method and pass a call-back function which will execute when the promise is resolved and rejects with an error if it fails.
+The first line of code will check if a service worker is supported on the browser; using the if statement, it will check if the service worker exists in the browser navigator object (A navigator is an object in javascript that represents the browser and information about it).

 Let’s go to our browser to see the result.

-Using Service Worker to Manipulate DOM
+Using Service Workers to Manipulate DOM

 Service workers are a powerful tool for modifying a web page's DOM.
 One of the most powerful features of service workers is their ability to manipulate the DOM even when the user is not present.
-This enables the development of offline-capable web apps that can continue functioning and provide a seamless user experience even when there is no internet connection.

 Let's look at a code example of manipulating the DOM using a service worker.